learn-co-curriculum/dsc-graph-theory-shortest-path/README.md

 ## Under the Hood: Dijkstra's Algorithm

 Dijkstra's algorithm is essentially a depth based search.
 It commences at the starting node, spanning out to neighboring nodes and in turn visiting their neighbors in search of the destination.
-More formally, here's a general pseudocode outline for the algorithm:
+More formally, here's a general pseudo-code outline for the algorithm:

 1. Mark all nodes as unvisited
 2. Set the distance of the starting node as 0, and $\infty$ for all other nodes